EN

 These are easier to solve during planning than after construction.

-Q: What are the standard dimensions?
+Q: What are the standard dimension?

 A: From 0.8 × 1.0 m to 1.4 × 1.4 m, with 0.9 × 1.1 m as the most common.